SkylineCommunications/dataminer-docs/connector-help/connector_help/Palo_Alto_Networks_Firewall_Series.md

 # Palo Alto Networks Firewall Series

-The Palo Alto Networksr Firewall Series driver targets all Palo Alto Networksr firewall devices, which are used for high-speed internet gateway deployments.
+The Palo Alto Networks Firewall Series connector targets all Palo Alto Networks firewall devices, which are used for high-speed internet gateway deployments.

 ## About